cognitae-ai/Cognitae/README.md

 # The Cognitae Framework

 This repository contains the source architecture for the Cognitae Framework, a system for developing modular, task-specific AI agents.
-These agents, called **Cognitae**, are designed to provide structured and reliable behavior when powered by a Large Language Model (LLM).
+These agents, called **Cognitae**, are designed to provide structured, auditable, and reliable behavior when powered by a Large Language Model (LLM).

-## 1. The Philosophy: Augmenting Human Capability
+## 1. Core Philosophy: Augmenting Human Capability

-The Cognitae Framework is built on a core philosophy: **AI should augment human intelligence, not replace it.**
+The Cognitae Framework is an experiment in building transparent and specialized AI tools.
+It is based on the principle that AI should serve as a clear, auditable faculty to augment human intelligence, rather than acting as an opaque, autonomous replacement.

-In a world rushing toward autonomous, black-box AI systems, this project takes a different path.
-It is an experiment in creating transparent, auditable, and specialized AI "faculties" that act as tools to enhance a user's own capabilities.
-The framework is designed to prevent the common failure modes of modern AI—such as mission drift, psychological manipulation, and ungrounded "hallucinations"—by grounding every agent in a clear, human-readable architecture.
+The primary goal is to mitigate common LLM failure modes—such as mission drift, psychological manipulation, and ungrounded "hallucinations"—by grounding every agent in an explicit, human-readable architecture.

 ## 2. How It Works: The 13-Module Architecture

-The framework is built on a single, powerful concept: a standardized design pattern where each Cognitae is defined by a set of 13 human-readable YAML and text files.
-Each file, or "scroll," specifies a distinct aspect of the agent's architecture, from its core identity to its safety protocols.
+The framework's core is a standardized design pattern where each Cognitae is defined by a set of 13 human-readable YAML and text files.
+Each **module** specifies a distinct aspect of the agent's architecture, from its core identity and commands to its safety protocols and knowledge base.

-This modular structure makes an agent's "thought process" explicit and auditable.
-Instead of a mysterious black box, you get a transparent engine where you can read the source code of its "personality."
+This modular structure makes an agent's operational logic explicit.
+Instead of an inscrutable "black box," the result is a transparent engine whose behavior is defined by verifiable configuration files.

 ## 3. Repository Navigation

-This repository is organized into directories that group Cognitae by their primary cognitive function, based on a philosophical model called the **Triadic Core**.
+This repository is organized into directories that group Cognitae by their primary cognitive function.
+This classification is based on a model called the **Triadic Core**, which separates concerns into distinct classes of intelligence.

 | Directory | Class | Core Function |
 | :--- | :--- | :--- |